mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/overview/features/index.md

 DC/OS provides easy-to-use container orchestration right out-of-the-box.

 Docker&reg; provides a great development experience, but trying to run Docker containers in production presents some significant challenges.
-To overcome these challenges, DC/OS includes Marathon&trade; as a core component, giving you a production-grade, well-tested scheduler that is capable of orchestrating both containerized and non-containerized workloads.
+To overcome these challenges, DC/OS includes Marathon as a core component, giving you a production-grade, well-tested scheduler that is capable of orchestrating both containerized and non-containerized workloads.
 With Marathon, you have the ability to reach extreme scale, scheduling tens of thousands of tasks across thousands of nodes.
 You can use highly configurable declarative application definitions to enforce advanced placement constraints with node, cluster, and grouping affinities.

 ## <a name="extensible-resource-isolation"></a>Extensible resource isolation